Subculture of the Week

 - Frequently on King of the Hill, Bobby would get involved with a strange new crowd, much to Hank's dismay.
 Even when the group is harmless and Bobby picks up a constructive hobby, Hank will still stop at nothing to pull his son out of it in favor of something "normal."

-- One example is the episode where Bobby falls in with a group of Collectible Card Game players who are also NeoPagans.
+- One of many examples is the episode where Bobby falls in with a group of Collectible Card Game players who are also seemly NeoPagans due of thier group name "The Coven of Artemis" and style are so happens they were purple robes.
 It casts both subcultures in a negative light, and portrays them as one and the same.

 - Later episodes of The Simpsons have been using this trope heavily, featuring subcultures and lifestyles that have gained prominence in the few years leading up to the episode, in an attempt to keep the show relevant.